 The Government has now published a policy statement setting out its plans for COVID-19 commercial rent arrears.Read more

 The new legal standard for energy efficiency which applies to both residential and commercial buildings that are let was introduced in March 2015.

-This article will focus on its impact on the commercial rental industry and the effect on lenders, landlords, freehold investors and developers working within.
+The Minimum Energy Efficiency Standard poses both threats and opportunities for lenders, landlords, freehold investors and developers, and this article will focus on its impact on the commercial rental industry and the effect on lenders, landlords, freehold investors and developers working within.

 The Minimum Energy Efficiency Standard (MEES) was introduced in 2015 to reduce the number of properties that are let which are not fit for purpose.
 This change means that properties must reach a minimum energy efficiency rating of E if they are to be let.

 The Government are committed to improving working and living conditions wherever possible.
 MEES is another method to increase the likelihood of the UK meeting its carbon reduction targets for 2020 and 2050.
 It is estimated that 18% of commercial properties nationwide are graded F or G in their Energy Performance Certificates (EPCs), which is the lowest grade possible.
-This is a worrying statistic and the Government has taken a proactive approach to reduce this.
+This is a worrying statistic and the Government has taken a proactive approach to reducing this.

 Working out whether a building or tenancy needs to comply with the Minimum Energy Efficiency Standard (MEES) can be a complex task.
 Please contact us for further assistance on this if you are unsure.
 The general consensus is that the Standard will apply to nearly all buildings and nearly all tenancies, but the following are excluded:

 There are other things to consider when figuring out whether the Minimum Energy Efficiency Standard (MEES) applies to the property.